scrungus/ZeroTetris/README.md

 ## 4. Future work

 - Normalise the observation spaces
-- Implement an action space that only allows non-terminal actions
+- Implement an action space that only permits non-terminal actions to be taken
-- Implement more shaping rewards, e.g., potential-style, potential-based, dynamic potential-based, non-potential, and optimise their weights using an optimisation algorithm
+- Implement more shaping rewards: potential-style, potential-based, dynamic potential-based, and non-potential.
+Optimise their weights using an optimisation algorithm.

 ## 5. Acknowledgements

 This package utilises several methods from the [codebase](https://github.com/andreanlay/tetris-ai-deep-reinforcement-learning) developed by andreanlay (2020) and the [codebase](https://github.com/Benjscho/gym-mdptetris) developed by Benjscho (2021).

-## 6. Citing the project
+## 6. BibTeX entry

 ```
 @misc{gym_simplifiedtetris,